Attachments in DB - #1039 Response

 - If I want to migrate to another type of system in the future, I don't have to figure out how to gather up all the attachments from the database.

 - Database agnostic - perhaps sometime in the future I'll want to convert over to postgresql instead.

 Just a few reasons to continue to provide external file support.
 I'm not opposed to having an option to store inside the database, but would really not be a fan of that being the only option.

-RE: Attachments in DB - #1039 Response - Added by Thomas Löber almost 10 years ago
+RE: Attachments in DB - #1039 Response - Added by Thomas Löber over 10 years ago

 One more reason: